Daniela510/Ciocarlia/README.md

 ## Research
 ### The Audio

-The tune pressed onto the vinyl is called "*Ciocarlia*"
+The tune pressed onto the vinyl is called "*Ciocarlia*", it is itself a transcoding of a birds song to a musical score.
+There are diverse theories as to where it originates from but similar tunes are heard across the balkans and caucas.
+Below is an overview of some notabe interpreations, most are of romanian origin because the modern score that is recorded on the artifact is accredited to a Romainan-Gypsy musician.
+The tune is also part of the collective memory and identity of Romania.

 | Performer | Instrument | Relevancy | Link |
 --|--|--|--